About Us

 Many mistakes—and many friends—later, I rediscovered my love of fabric, color, and creating unique and beautiful things that are literally stitched with love.
 More importantly, I revived my struggling inner artist, who desperately needed a fresh outlet (and a whole lot more fun!).

-Over the years, I’ve had a portfolio career across many creative outlets—music performance and teaching, jewelry design, graphic and web design, museum store buying and merchandising, and more.
-Once upon a time, The New York Times even called my little DC shop “not to miss.”
-I’m at my best when I get to play, make art, and help people at the same time.
-The Fab Lab is the dream I didn’t even know I had—until it came true.
+Over the years, I’ve had a portfolio career across many creative outlets—music performance and teaching, jewelry design, branding, graphic, and web design, museum store buying and merchandising, and more.
+Once upon a time, The New York Times even called my little DC museum shop “not to miss.”

 Love, Allison